This article was checked for nutritional accuracy by: Kathryn Bubeck, Registered Dietician

 Summary and Final Recommendations

-Meal replacement shakes can make a great addition to your daily routine if you’re a senior who struggles with weight control or nutrient intake.
+Meal replacement shakes can be a great addition to your daily routine if you’re a senior struggling with weight control or nutrient intake.
 You can use these shakes to replace entire meals and reduce your calorie intake enough to lose a few pounds.

 Some of them work well as snack replacements during the day to manage hunger until the next meal.
-However you choose to use them, you get the added benefits of dozens of different nutrients that you may not be getting enough of on a daily basis.
+However you choose to use them, you get the added benefits of dozens of different nutrients you may not get enough of daily.